ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Display the face photo on screen.
 1. Allows the registration officer to proceed to verify quality score.
 1. Allows exception photo capture only if an exception has been marked.
-   * Step 2 to 7 must be performed to capture the exception photo.
+   * Step 1 to 7 must be performed to capture the exception photo.
 1. System captures and stores the transaction details for audit purpose (except PII data).
+1.
-#### M. Retry capture of face photo as configured
+#### L. Retry capture of face photo as configured
 While registering an individual, a registration officer captures the face photo of the individual.
 If the quality score of the photo captured is less than the threshold score, the system allows registration officer to retry face capture
 1. The system displays the quality score and the threshold score for the capture.
 1. The registration officer proceeds to the next step if the quality score >= threshold or if the maximum number of retry attempts as configured is reached.